cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

-The `+` is a bytes concatenation, which doesn't use any separator.
+The `+` is bytes concatenation, which doesn't use any separator.

-This algorithm is an outcome from a consulting session with a cryptographer.
+This algorithm is the outcome of a consultation session with a professional cryptographer.
-Motivation: this algorithm keeps the address relatively small (length of the `typ` doesn't impact on the length of the final address)
+Motivation: this algorithm keeps the address relatively small (length of the `typ` doesn't impact the length of the final address)
-and it's more secure than [post-hash-prefix-proposal] (which uses first 20 bytes of a pubkey hash, that significantly reduce the address space).
+and it's more secure than [post-hash-prefix-proposal] (which uses the first 20 bytes of a pubkey hash, significantly reducing the address space).
-Moreover the cryptographer motivated the choice to add `typ` in the hash to protect against switch table attack.
+Moreover the cryptographer motivated the choice of adding `typ` in the hash to protect against a switch table attack.

-We use `address.Hash` function for generating address for all accounts represented by a single key:
+We use the `address.Hash` function for generating addresses for all accounts represented by a single key:
 * simple public keys: `address.Hash(keyType, pubkey)`
 + aggregated keys (eg: BLS): `address.Hash(keyType, aggregatedPubKey)`
 + modules: `address.Hash("module", moduleName)`